giridhar0025/dcms_portal_be/README.md

 ## Deployment

-The project deploys to **GitHub Pages** whenever a pull request is merged into the `main` branch.
-You can also trigger a deployment manually from the Actions tab by running the *Deploy to GitHub Pages* workflow.
+The project deploys to **Render**.
+Deployment runs automatically when a pull request is merged into the `main` branch or when the *Deploy to Render* workflow is manually triggered from the Actions tab.
+The workflow uses a deploy hook URL stored in the `RENDER_DEPLOY_HOOK` secret.